oss-aspen/Rappel/ProjectOverview.md

 * Monitor the health and sustainability of individual open source projects
 * Identify and monitor projects within the surrounding ecosystem to identify issues
+* Create a network analysis mapping to identify projects in related ecosystems

 This will be an external upstream service-oriented tool to enable users from across the business units and open source communities to view trends and answer questions about the at-large open source ecosystem.
-This will be a web-based service offered to anyone interested in open source projects, providing on-demand generated statistics about “the state of open source,” and the ability to be able to look at the health of the projects that individuals are involved in.
+Sandiego is a web-based service offered to anyone interested in open source projects, providing on-demand generated statistics about “the state of open source,” and the capability to be able to look at the health of the projects in which individuals are involved.

 ## Deliverables